 DNCP witness Ahmad adopted the portions of DNCP's 2009 IRP dealing with its annual load forecast, as well as its proposed supply-side resources.
 Chapter 2 of DNCP's 2009 IRP contains its description of methodology for forecasting its peak demand and energy sales needs.
 DNCP's 15-year forecast from 2010 through 2024 predicted that its summer peaks will grow at an annual average rate of 2.0% after the effects of EE and DSM are included.
 DNCP's energy sales are predicted to grow at an average annual rate of 2.2% after DSM and EE are included.
-DNCP is obligated to maintain a reserve margin for its portion of the PJM coincidental peak load, resulting in an effective reserve margin requirement of 12%.
 Public Staff witness Hinton testified that DNCP's forecasts of peak demand and total energy sales were valid and reasonable for planning purposes.

 PEC's 15-year forecast from 2010 through 2024 contained in its 2009 IRP indicates that its system peak loads will grow at an annual average rate of 1.6% after the effects of EE and DSM are included.
 PEC's energy sales are predicted to grow at an average annual rate of 1.4% after the effects of EE and DSM are included.
 According to PEC witness Snider, this forecasted growth is comparable to PEC's forecasts in recent years.
 He also stated that there has been a reduction in the peak load forecast and growth in the near term due to the continuation of the current economic downturn.
 Mr. Snider further indicated that PEC used the same methods, tools, and models in its 2009 IRP that it employed to develop load and energy forecasts presented to this Commission in prior IRP proceedings in recent years.
-PEC's 2009 IRP reflects reserve margins of approximately 13% to 26%.
 Public Staff witness Hinton agreed that PEC's growth rates in the 2009 IRP were similar to those in the 2008 IRP.
 He further testified that PEC's forecasts of peak demand and total energy sales were reasonable and valid for planning purposes.
 PEC witness Edge presented testimony regarding PEC's DSM and EE forecasts, as well as its programs and plans.
 He testified that between 2009 and 2023, PEC forecasts that the projected savings impact for all cost-effective EE will be 3.8% of total retail energy sales.